Skip to main content

 How Does Stress Remodel Hormonal Pathways?

 The pathogenic influence of chronic HPA activation extends beyond its direct effects on glucose metabolism.
 The elevated levels of CRH and glucocorticoids exert a profound inhibitory influence on the HPG axis, a concept substantiated by extensive research.
 This inhibition is multifactorial.
-CRH can directly suppress the of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus.
+CRH can directly suppress the pulsatile release of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus.

 Furthermore, endogenous opioids, which are co-released with CRH during stress, also have a potent inhibitory effect on GnRH neurons.
 At the pituitary level, glucocorticoids can directly reduce the sensitivity of gonadotroph cells to GnRH, thereby blunting the secretion of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 The net result is a state of centrally-mediated, or hypogonadotropic, hypogonadism.